“CC Yourself” and Spam

 </form>

-as it is likely that if the value of the “to” field changes the message will be sent to the modified address.
+as it is likely that if the value of the “to” field changes, the message will be sent to the modified address.
 The problem with this kind of functionality is that it allows a malicious user to send emails from your mail server.
-More specifically, it can allow spammers to user your benign server t send their spam (and as a side effect you might be flagged as a spammer yourself).
+More specifically, it can allow spammers to use your benign server to send their spam (and as a side effect, you might be flagged as a spammer yourself).

 “CC yourself” is a convention used by some people when mailing, to verify that the email was indeed sent.
-It had found a place in many contact forms, as people wanted a way to make sure the form indeed works.
+It has found a place in many contact forms, as people wanted a way to make sure the form indeed works.
 But contact forms (as well as some mail servers) don’t verify that the email provided as the “from” is indeed owned by whoever fills the form.
 Combine that with the fact that many contact forms don’t employ CAPTCHAs (to make the form simpler to use), and you’ll get a situation much like the one discussed above.

 I think there are several solutions possible:

-In my opinion none of the solutions is perfect.
+In my opinion, none of the solutions is perfect.
 It seems that once again spammers hurt the user experience for everybody else in order to fill our inboxes with unsolicited email.